-No, only individual phone lines are part of this phase of the project.
-Fax machines and credit card machines will be addressed in later phases of the project.
+Fax machines and credit card machines will be addressed in a later phase of the project.

 If the internet is down, you will not be able to make or receive calls using Teams.

-In the coming phases of the project, we will reach out to those with shared phone numbers, front desk/departmental numbers and call center phones.
+In Phase 2 of the project, we will reach out to those with shared phone numbers, front desk/departmental numbers and call trees.